cran/nucim/README.md

 ## Installation

-The stable version is available on [CRAN](https://cran.r-project.org/):
+The stable version is available on [CRAN](https://CRAN.R-project.org/package=nucim):

     setRepositories(ind=c(1,2))
     install.packages(c("nucim"))

+Installation will take about 5 to 10 seconds.
+Tested platforms can be found [here](https://cran.r-project.org/web/checks/check_results_nucim.html).

-The developement version is available on [github](https://github.com/bioimaginggroup).
-The developement version probably depends on the developement version of bioimagetools:
+The development version is available on [github](https://github.com/bioimaginggroup).
+The development version probably depends on the development version of bioimagetools:

     setRepositories(ind=c(1,2))
     install.packages(c("devtools","tiff","EBImage"))